Texas Expungement Guide

-Once an expunction order is final, the clerk of the court must send a certified copy of the order to each of the state agencies named in the petition.
+Once an expunction order is final, the clerk of the court must send a certified copy of the order to each of the state agencies named in the petition for expunction.

 After the agency has reviewed its files, it must return any files not destroyed to the court.
 The agency must notify the court of its compliance with the court’s order.
 The court may return the files to the petitioner or keep them in a secure area prior to destruction.
 The court must then destroy those files.

-There is no specified time limit for the agencies to return or destroy their records.
-However, they must destroy or send records to the court within on year of the expunction being granted.
+There is no specified time limit for the agencies to return or destroy a criminal record.
+However, they must destroy or send the entire criminal record to the court within one year of the expunction being granted.
 In reality, agencies typically destroy records much sooner than one year.
 We also notify private agencies to destroy their records and they usually do so in a timely manner.

 The first step is quick and easy.
-Simply take our free expungement eligibility test to find out if you are eligible for expunction.
+Simply take our free expungement eligibility test or call us to find out if you are eligible for expunction.
 It only takes two minutes.

 Ready to put the past behind you?

 Your Next Step Is Find Out if Your Record Can Be Cleared

 We promise to keep your information safe.
 We will not sell or disclose it to anyone else.